NomicFoundation/hardhat/docs/src/content/hardhat-network-helpers/docs/reference.md

 ### `loadFixture()`

-Useful for `beforeEach` hooks that setup the desired state of the network.
+Useful in tests for setting up the desired state of the network.

 Executes the given function and takes a snapshot of the blockchain.
 Upon subsequent calls to `loadFixture` with the same function, rather than executing the function again, the blockchain will be restored to that snapshot.